bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 which was just posted on arXiv on July 26, 2016.
 This paper shows how to use deep learning for image completion with a [DCGAN](https://arxiv.org/abs/1511.06434).
-This post is meant for a general technical audience with some deeper portions for people with a machine learning background.
+This blog post is meant for a general technical audience with some deeper portions for people with a machine learning background.
 I've added `[ML-Heavy]` tags to sections to indicate that the section can be skipped if you don't want too many details.